Thomasstycke/Thomasstycke.github.io/code.md

     padding-left: 35px; /* Adjusted to reduce space between line numbers and code */
     position: relative; /* Added for absolute positioning of line numbers */
-    white-space: pre-wrap; /* Allow long lines to break and wrap */ }
+    white-space: pre-wrap; /* Allow long lines to break and wrap */
+    text-align: left; /* Align code text to the left */ }

   .code-block code {